JannicCutura/buy-and-hold/README.md

 # buy-and-hold
-This repository contains the code to reproduce the results from the note.
-Add content.
+This repository contains the code to reproduce the plot below.
+Input data is stored on AWS S3.

 ![](https://github.com/JannicCutura/buy-and-hold/blob/main/docs/buy_and_hold.png)